Did Yuzuru Hanyu Attempt (Again) A Quad Axel? History Maker Sets New Record

 But Yuzuru Hanyu is Yuzuru Hanyu.
 And he lives for these challenges.
 Yuzu Hanyu is known for his beautiful and clean triple axels (3A), and could practically jump and land one from a stand still.
 Figure skating enthusiasts over at the Golden Skate forums are crying out that attempting a 4A is begging for an injury.

 But did you know that Yuzuru Hanyu already attempted a quad axel once on a public performance?
-Yuzuru attempted to jump a quad axel at the Dream on Ice finale back in 2015 and he actually got 4.5 rotations—although he didn’t quite land it.
-Hanyu attempts the 4A at the video below at 0:40.
+Yuzuru attempted to jump a quad axel at the Dream on Ice finale back in 2015, and he actually got 4.5 rotations—although he didn’t quite land it.
+Hanyu attempted the 4A at the video below at 0:40.

 This has sparked more rumors that Yuzuru Hanyu might be shaping up for a quad axel in competition someday.
 In fact, Coach Tom Z has caught Hanyu saying on a quote: